IvetteMcDermott/CalculatorPython/README.md

 As part of the feedback to the user it not just print the click number in the 'screen' but the button that is click has a change in the color, it goes when released.
 Python file converted to executable with Pyinstaller by CMD.

-If want to download the exe file it can be click [here](https://drive.google.com/file/d/1EHQbT14v4eo0uyrJFfrGNebb_-sC2BEB/view?usp=sharing)
+If want to download the exe file of the first release click [here](https://drive.google.com/file/d/1EHQbT14v4eo0uyrJFfrGNebb_-sC2BEB/view?usp=sharing)

 The file is being storage in Google Drive, and being exe it flags risk but it is a copy of the one in this repo.